10 Snakes Of Taiwan, From Rare To Common

 Source: iNaturalist user Pat Farris – CC BY 4.0

-Trimeresurus gracilis venom lacks neurotoxins, and instead contains 40.3% metalloproteinases.
-These cause both local necrosis and spontaneous haemorrhaging by degrading collagen in blood vessel linings.
 No specific antivenom for the Taiwan pitviper exists.
 Until 2022, there were no detailed bite reports either.
-Two 25 year old women suffered bites, and the symptoms were nasty: the first experienced pain and swelling to her shoulder, and haemorrhagic bullae surrounding the bite wound.
-When an antivenom for the Taiwanese habu and Stejneger’s viper was administered, it reversed a swathe of the effects, but not all.
-She received the antivenom late, and her finger was left permanently and irreversibly bent.
+Two 25 year old women suffered bites, and the symptoms were nasty: the first experienced pain and swelling to her shoulder, and a haemorrhagic bullae surrounding the bite wound.
+When a mixed antivenom for the Taiwanese habu and Stejneger’s viper was administered, it reversed a large chunk of the effects, but not all.
+The woman received the antivenom late, and her finger was left permanently and irreversibly bent.

 The second victim was bitten on the right index finger, and received antivenom within 1 hour.
-Still, the swelling passed her elbow by four hours, and the forearm within nine hours, after which scientists pumped in more antivenom.
+Still, the swelling passed her elbow by four hours post bite, and the forearm by nine hours, after which scientists pumped in another dose of antivenom.
 Because she was treated swiftly, this victim made a full recovery.
-Trimeresurus gracilis is a great reason to be cautious in Taiwan’s mountains.

 4 Kelung catsnake